 When an encoded radio station is on-air but is not encoded, the station receives no listening credit.
 Such a period is an 'unencoded interval.'
-We list the details of all station-confirmed unencoded intervals in the Special Notices section of the applicable Radio Market Report/eBook.
+We list the details of all station-confirmed unencoded intervals in the Special Notices section of the applicable Nielsen Audio Radio Ratings Data and/or Nielsen Audio Measurement Service.